OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 These are the Napatech options available in the Suricata configuration file::

   napatech:
-    # The Host Buffer Allowance for all streams
-    # (-1 = OFF, 1 - 100 = percentage of the host buffer that can be held back)
-    # This may be enabled when sharing streams with another application.
-    # Otherwise, it should be turned off.
-    #
-    # Note: hba will be deprecated in Suricata 7
-    #
-    #hba: -1

     # When use_all_streams is set to "yes" the initialization code will query
     # the Napatech service for all configured streams and listen on all of them.
     # When set to "no" the streams config array will be used.